 Author Paul Semendinger has been told of this work, “You have something special on your hands.”

-(Please note, the book cover pictured above is just a artist rendering of the possible book cover.)
+(Please note, the book cover pictured above is an artist rendering of the cover.)